RecordEvolution/IMCtermite/README.md

 ### Python

-To integrate the library into a customized ETL toolchain, several cython targets are available.
+To integrate the library into a customized ETL toolchain, several python targets are available.
 For a local build that enables you to run the examples, use:

 ```
-make cython-build
+make python-build
 ```

-However, in a production environment, a proper installation of the module with `make cython-install` is recommended for system-wide availability of the module.

 #### Installation with pip